kauralasoo/txrevise/README.md

 	Rscript scripts/constructEvents.R --annot Homo_sapiens.GRCh38.92.txrevise_annotations.rds --batch '1 2000' --out txrevise_events  --fill TRUE

 ### Step 5: Merging output files
-Each run of `constructEvents.R` produces up to six output files: alternative promoter, internal exon and 3' end events (labeled as upstream, contained and downstream) for two possible sets of shared exons.
+Each run of `constructEvents.R` produces up to six output files: alternative promoter, internal exon and 3' end events (labeled as upstream, contained and downstream) for two possible sets of shared exons (grp_1 and grp_2).
 See the [vignette](http://htmlpreview.github.io/?https://github.com/kauralasoo/txrevise/blob/master/inst/doc/construct_events.html) for more details on how the events are constructed.

+To be able to

 ## Pre-computed transcript annotations
 Running _txrevise_ on the latest version of Ensembl can be quite timeconsuming.
 Thus, to make it easier to get started, we have pre-computed alternatve transcription events in the GFF3 format for both GRCh37 and GRCh38 reference genomes:

-### C
+### Current transcription events
+TODO

 ### Deprecated transcription events
 We previously made pre-computed sets of transcription events available here, but these are now outdated and we strongly recommend to construct new events using the instructions above.
 * [GRCh38 + Ensembl 87](https://zenodo.org/record/997492#.Wcqa3tMjHOQ)
 * [GRCh37(hg19) + Ensembl 90](https://zenodo.org/record/997251#.Wco2Q9MjHUJ)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwNzc3MzA1MCwyMTAyMjUwMzgyLDE2ND
-E5MzYzOTksNzU2MjUwNzAsLTEzNTQyMjQ1MCwtMTQwNzEyNzcx
-NSwxNjUzMzE5MzY1LC0xNjU1MDQwNDM4LC04ODQyMzg2MzMsLT
-IwMDM0MDU2MzksMTUwODE5NTgzNV19
+eyJoaXN0b3J5IjpbLTE1OTExMzk1NjEsLTQwNzc3MzA1MCwxNj
+QxOTM2Mzk5LDc1NjI1MDcwLC0xMzU0MjI0NTAsLTE0MDcxMjc3
+MTUsMTY1MzMxOTM2NSwtMTY1NTA0MDQzOCwtODg0MjM4NjMzLC
+0yMDAzNDA1NjM5LDE1MDgxOTU4MzVdfQ==
 -->